Replacing a Lost License

 We've also linked to available online forms for you to complete for a duplicate license.
+In order to get one you'll need your drivers license number and some documentation.
 We list all the documentation needed, and let you know how and where to get it done.
 If your state offers replacements online, we'll let you know.
 And for many states, we even list the fees for a replacement license.

-It is illegal to drive without a driver's license in your possession in all 50 states.
+It is illegal to drive without a driver's license that shows your driver license number in your possession.
 Let us inform you of the steps to take in order to get your driver's license back―fast.